Endure and Survive: Plot

 After a resistance movement overthrows the government and takes control of Kansas City, Missouri, their leader Kathleen Coghlan sets out to find Henry Burrell, whom she blames for the death of her brother Michael.
-Henry and his young, deaf brother Sam take refuge with elderly smuggler Edelstein, who fails to return from a scouting trip ten days later.
+Henry and his young, deaf brother Sam take refuge with elderly doctor Edelstein, who fails to return from a scouting trip ten days later.
 (Note: Kathleen's murder of Edelstein is depicted in "Please Hold to My Hand".)
 The brothers track down Joel and Ellie, who agree to help them escape.
 Kathleen confides to her second-in-command Perry that Michael had told her to forgive Henry before his execution, but she contends that this advice did not work out for Michael; she vows vengeance instead, and Perry agrees.

 Henry reveals to Joel that he was a FEDRA collaborator prior to the revolution, angering Joel.
 He proposes using the abandoned tunnels under the city to avoid Kathleen's followers.
 Joel hesitantly agrees while Ellie continues to bond with Sam.
 Henry admits he betrayed Michael to obtain medication for Sam's leukemia.
 After they leave the tunnels, a sniper pins down the group in a cul-de-sac.
 Joel kills him, but not before he alerts Kathleen who arrives with an armed militia.

 Kathleen rebukes Henry's reason for betraying Michael and declares that Sam deserved to succumb to his leukemia.
 As she prepares to kill him, a damaged truck crashes through the ground and releases a massive crowd of infected, including a heavily mutated specimen known as a "bloater" which tears Perry apart.
 Joel provides covering fire while Ellie rescues Sam and Henry.
 Kathleen corners them and again prepares to kill Henry but is ambushed and mauled to death by a child clicker.
 Joel, Ellie, Sam, and Henry flee while the infected head towards the city.

 At a motel later that night, Henry accepts Joel's invitation to join him and Ellie in Wyoming.
 Sam reveals to Ellie that an infected bit him during the attack.
 Ellie spreads her blood on Sam's bite mark, hoping it will cure him.
 She promises to stay up with him through the night, but inadvertently falls asleep.
 The next morning, an infected Sam attacks her, prompting Henry to shoot him with Joel's gun.
 Horrified, Henry shoots himself.
 Joel and Ellie bury the brothers, and Ellie leaves a written apology on Sam's grave before leaving with Joel.